2 min read

 2. Reduction in production cost

-GST reduced India's garments industry's input cost by subsuming complicated taxes such as OCTROI, entry tax, luxury tax, etc., into a uniform tax system.
+GST reduced India's garments industry's input costs by subsuming complicated taxes such as OCTROI, entry tax, luxury tax, etc., into a uniform tax system.
 Earlier, excise duty and VAT (Value Added Tax) applied to yarn and branded garments.
 This added to the input cost of the final product.
 Further, these costs differed from state to state.
 However, with uniformity and simplified taxes, the input cost has been reduced, thus lowering the manufacturing cost of textile products.

 3. Reduced compliance burden